ExistensialReset/flowmosr/guides/economics/TRANSITION_PROTOCOL.md

 **This is not weakness.
 This is reality.**

 Flow does not ask you to burn your life down.
-Flow asks: **Can you begin moving, one millimeter at a time, toward sovereignty?**
+Flow asks: **Can you begin moving, one millimeter at a time, toward toward greater freedom, resilience, and participation?**

 ---